-Rabies in Horses: Should Horses be Vaccinated in Colorado?by N. Striegel (10/08)1
+Rabies in Horses: Should Horses be Vaccinated in Colorado?

 Rabies in Horses

-Once the virus enters the body by a bite wound, it migrates through the peripheral nerves to the spinal cord, and then travels up the spinal cord to the brain.
+Once the virus enters the body, it replicates at the site of exposure, migrates through the peripheral nerves to the spinal cord, and then travels up the spinal cord to the brain.
 From the brain the virus migrates to the salivary glands where it replicates and is shed in high quantities in the saliva.
 At this point, the infected animal can expose others through its saliva.
-While the symptoms of rabies in the horse can take from two weeks up to one year to appear after exposure, the animal is NOT infectious until clinical signs of rabies are becoming noticeable.

 - Depression with loss of appetite